 - Keep your VPN help desk contact info on your PC.

 - Change your default DNS settings before you travel (helps prevent China DNS spoofing or DNS poisoning).
-Click here for more on DNS leaking and how to change the settings.

 - If you should find yourself blocked try switching protocols.
 Most private networks support multiple protocols.
 OpenVPN with secure 256-bit encryption is often the default protocol.
 Try L2TP/IPsec at 256-bit or PPTP with lesser 128-bit VPN encryption.